 The majority of licensed games - particularly those based on superheroes - tend to follow the same action-based formula.
-Batman on the other hand has often bucked the trend.
-He's starred in the usual beat-em-ups and platformers but his keen detective skills has occasionally landed him in some adventure titles.
+Batman, on the other hand, has often bucked the trend.
+He's starred in the usual beat-em-ups and platformers but his keen detective skills have occasionally landed him in some adventure titles.
 Case in point - Batman: The Caped Crusader.

 A year after the Amiga and Commodore 64 release, a DOS port arrived.
 The graphics and sound are inferior in every way, but the gameplay remains intact.
 Rather than just emulating the Amiga joystick, this port actually has keyboard support.
 Alas, the hold-fire (the spacebar) and a direction to attack remain, but in using the keypad instead of the arrow keys, they've thought to map the diagonals to separate keys.
 This gives you far more control over your actions which a joystick simply cannot give.

 Batman: The Caped Crusader has aged dramatically.
 The control scheme is hindered by the limitations of the time and the harsh music that loops constantly could easily be used in methods of torture.
 Despite looking quite nice for the time with each screen looking like a comic-book panel, it's still eclipsed by other games of the era (Monkey Island for example).
 That being said, I actually quite liked playing this game.
 If I had played it back in 1988 it would've been a standout title in my collection and my nostalgia would be all over it.
 As it is, if you find it looks interesting, you'll probably like it.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox to bring the PC version to modern systems and FS-UAE to emulate the Amiga version.
 Manuals included.
 Tested on Windows 10.

 File Size: 18 Mb.
 Install Size: 40 Mb.
 Need help?
 Consult the Collection Chamber FAQ